 Travel events and budgets can also be reassessed to determine what can be done remote and what is more valuable in person.
 Keep in mind that travel and in person networking may be highly valued by some so taking it away permanently will be like taking away a perk.

-The process of extending a job offer remains unchanged as before the pandemic.
+The process of extending a job offer remains unchanged.
 Contact the candidate via a telephone or a video to extend an offer and outline the details.
-After the call send the offer letter or contract via email.
-Use an e-signature tool like DocuSign which allows the candidate to sign the job offer letter online making the process easy and hassle free for both you and the candidate.
+Just prior to the call send the offer letter or contract via email.
+Use an e-signature tool like Adobe or DocuSign which allows the candidate to sign the job offer letter online making the process easy and hassle free for both you and the candidate.
 Even if they want to sign now, be respectful and give them some time to review and arrange a follow up in the next day or so.
 This is an important long term decision, not a one time sale, so it is very important the candidates expectations and understandings are accurate.

 After spending so much time accessing, interviewing, and winning your new hire, do not allow your efforts to go in vein by delivering a below average onboarding experience.
 Effective onboarding requires careful planning and execution.

 The main goal of onboarding is to help the new hire adjust to the goals and inner workings of your company and to get productive and have an impact as quickly as possible.
-Prioritise your onboarding activities that enable participation like setting up hardware and access to team collaborations tools.
-As always ensure you clarify your expectations of the role, organisational protocols and procedures, and provide a timeline.
+Prioritize your onboarding activities that enable participation like setting up hardware and access to team collaborations tools.
+As always, ensure you clarify your expectations of the role, organizational protocols and procedures, and provide a timeline.
 Studies show that excellent employee onboarding consistently results in increased retention rates.

-Until you can effectively recruit and fill roles you may want to balance your team with permanent and contract workers.
+Until you can effectively recruit and fill roles you may want to balance your team with contract workers.
 Contact workers don’t require the extent of onboarding and setting up of perks and benefits, and their work can be project limited.
-This will save but budget dollars but also minimizes the risk of a bad hire.
+This will save budget dollars and can also minimize the risk of a bad hire.
 If your project extends you can also extend your contracted employees.
 This approach acts like a try before your buy where you learn the capability of the candidate based on their work.
 Many good candidates might also prefer a contract, especially in these unpredictable times, so they can check you out and maintain their flexibility for other opportunities if they are not sure about long term fit.